Nevada offers a wide range of upland bird hunting opportunities from the iconic Chukar to the obscure Himalayan Snowcock

 Ruffed grouse are found primarily in the northeastern portion of the state.
 Areas such as the Jarbidge Wilderness are great for finding these birds.

-The season opens September 1 and closes December 31 with a daily bag limit of 3.
+The season opens September 1 and closes December 31 with a daily bag limit of 3 combined forest grouse.
 The NDOW asks that you submit one wing to them.
-They usually have a drop box at their office locations or provide wing barrels.
+They usually have a drop box at their office locations or provide wing barrels in the field.

-There is a daily bag limit of 2.
+There is a daily bag limit of 2 birds.
 The NDOW asks that you submit one wing to them for study.
 They usually have a drop box at their office locations or offer wing barrels.

 Watch the film “Holy Grail – A Himalayan Snowcock Film“